HIRO-group/skin_unit_setup/README.md

 ```

 - **Problem**: The port cannot be found.
 - **Solution**: A probable cause of this may be a finicky connection.
-By this, you can check the output of `dmesg`
+By this, you can check the output of `dmesg` to see what's going on.
+If you see a bunch of errors and no confirmation that you are connected, the issue may be with the connection of the board itself.
+For example, we encountered an error where we couldn't find a port, and the reason turned out to be that the port in the skin unit was finicky, which we resoldered.

+- **Problem**: I'm not getting any sensor readings, but I'm connected to the network.
+What do I do?
+- **Solution**: In this case, there might be an error with the sensor initialization.
+Check the return value of the sensor class' `begin()` function.
+If it's *not* 0, then it's an error.
+You can try resetting the skin unit as well (via the reset button).

+- **Problem**: I'm not getting a connection over Wifi when running the serial node.
+- **Solution**: This most likely is an issue with your Wifi, *or* the SSID and/or password is incorrect.

+- **Problem**: The LED light to signify charging doesn't turn on when I plug the skin unit in to charge.
+- **Solution**: The connection port on the skin unit may have problems here -- it's probably an issue with the skin unit, not your computer.

+- **Problem**:
+- **Solution**: